Feat-FeAR/logSpace/content/docs/coding/git_survival.md

 below).
     {{< /hint >}}

-1. Push the new branch to the remote repository for the first time.
+1. Push the new branch to the remote repository for the first time by using the option `--set-upstream` (`-u`) so that subsequent `git push` and `git pull` can be used without any arguments.
     ```bash
     git push --set-upstream origin <new_branch>
     # or